pidevguru/Demo-PI-Web-API-ML-Client-Python/README.md

-Demo PI Web API client for Python
+Demo PI Web API ML (Machine learning) client for Python
 ===

 ## Overview
-This repository has the source code package of a sample application using the PI Web API client for Python.
+This repository has the source code package of a sample application using the PI Web API ML client for Python.

 ## Requirements